Household travel time by mode of transport

 Motorised forms of transport (e.g. cars, vans, trucks and motorcycles) contribute to air pollution, noise pollution and greenhouse gas emissions.

-Active transport (e.g. walking and cycling) has a range of benefits: it increases physical activity, improves mental health, and reduces the risk of several diseases.
-Public transport has environmental benefits through reduced harmful emissions and can increase physical activity.
+Active transport (e.g. walking and cycling) has a range of benefits for both health and the environment.
+It increases physical activity, improves mental health, and reduces the risk of several diseases [1, 2, 3].
+Public transport has environmental benefits through reduced harmful emissions and can increase physical activity and improve mental health [4, 5].

-Factsheet: Household travel time by mode of transport (Aug 2020) Download report PDF
+Surveillance Report: Household travel time by mode of transport (June 2025) Download report PDF

 Metadata: Household travel time by mode of transport Download report PDF